Scroll with your mouse or click pop-out button to read in another window:

 szhang@edac.unm.edu

 Dr. Su Zhang is the Associate Director of the Earth Data Analysis Center (EDAC) at the University of New Mexico (UNM).
-Dr. Zhang also serves as an Assistant Professor with affiliations in the Department of Geography and Environmental Studies and holds the title of Research Professor in the Department of Civil, Construction, and Environmental Engineering at UNM.
+Dr. Zhang is also an Assistant Professor in the Department of Geography and Environmental Studies and the Department of Civil, Construction, and Environmental Engineering at UNM.
 Dr. Zhang obtained his Ph.D. in Civil Engineering from UNM in 2017.
 He also received Master’s Degrees in GIScience and Construction Management from UNM in 2016 and 2010, respectively.
 Dr. Zhang defines his professional identity as a geospatial engineer and data scientist, with a specific focus on leveraging geospatial and information technologies to address real-world challenges in the domains of infrastructure and environment.
 His current research endeavors revolve around the application of remote sensing, Geographic Information Systems (GIS), web mapping, and uninhabited aircraft systems (UAS) technologies for infrastructure and environmental management.
 Dr. Zhang has been at the forefront of both methodological and applied research within the geospatial engineering field for over a decade.
 Dr. Zhang has been engaged by many federal and state agencies, as well as private firms, to take on the role of Principal Investigator (PI) in the design and evaluation of GIS-based spatial decision support systems.

 Research & Information Manager